 A probate attorney handles all aspects of wills and estate planning.
-When you need to write and file a last testament or will, you should seek the assistance of a qualified estate planning attorney like those at Kelly Legal Group.
-Our probate experts can also represent you in case of disputes over the division of assets after a loved one has passed away.
+When you need to write and file a last testament or will, you should seek the assistance of a qualified estate planning attorney from Kelly Legal Group.
+Our probate experts can also represent you in case of disputes over the division of assets or other legal proceedings after a loved one has passed away.

-Do you want to be sure that your spouse or partner, children, family, friends, and charities are all properly provided for?
-Call Kelly Legal Group today to schedule an estate planning consultation at 512-505-0053 or request an appointment.
+Do you want to ensure that your spouse or partner, children, family, friends, and charities are all properly provided for after you are gone?
+Call Kelly Legal Group today to schedule an estate planning consultation at (512) 505-0053 or request an appointment online.

 Probate Law Services

-Kelly Legal Group offers the following probate law services:
+At Kelly Legal Group, we offer the following probate law services:

-A will is a legally-enforceable document that outlines how your assets and obligations will be handled after you pass away.
+A will is a legal document that outlines how your assets and obligations will be handled after you pass away.
 Assets include real estate, stocks, bank accounts, and all of your belongings.
-Obligations could be guardianship minor children, adult children with special needs, pets, or sole proprietorship businesses.
+Obligations could be guardianship of minor children, adult children with special needs, pets, or sole proprietorship businesses.

-Your last will and testament allows you to be in control of the decisions made about your estate.
-You don’t have to worry about arguments among relatives or misunderstandings about your intentions because your wishes are in writing.
+Your last will and testament allows you to control the decisions made about your estate.
+You don’t have to worry about arguments among relatives or misunderstandings about your intentions because your wishes are laid out in writing.

-To die without a will is to die “intestate”.
+To die without a will is to die “intestate.”
 That means that the Texas law of intestacy decides who will inherit from you.
 The decisions made may not be what you would want to happen.
-In addition, there are costly and time consuming formalities required in administering your estate after you die if you do not have a valid will.
+In addition, there are costly and time-consuming formalities required in administering your estate after you die if you do not have a valid will or estate plan.

-Another type of will we handle at Kelly Legal Group is living wills.
+Another type of will we handle at Kelly Legal Group are living wills.
 A living will tells relatives, caretakers, and doctors what your wishes are in different medical circumstances.
-Also known as an advance directive, these documents let you take charge of decisions about organ donation, when to resuscitate, and life support.
+Also known as an advance directive, these documents let you take charge of decisions about organ donation, when to resuscitate, and when to end life support.

 Standard Will Advisement and Drafting